-Swimming with Sea Turtles: Your Palawan Snorkeling Adventure
+Swimming with Turtles: Your Palawan Snorkeling Adventure

-Snorkeling with sea turtles in Palawan is a magical experience that allows you to witness these graceful creatures in their natural habitat.
+Snorkeling with turtles in Palawan is a magical experience that allows you to witness these graceful creatures in their natural habitat.

 • El Nido:

-• El Nido, located in northern Palawan, is known for its pristine beaches, coral reefs, and the opportunity to snorkel with sea turtles.
+• El Nido, located in northern Palawan, is known for its pristine beaches, coral reefs, and the opportunity to snorkel with turtles.

 • Apo Reef Natural Park:

-2. Best Time to Snorkel with Sea Turtles:
+2. Best Time to Snorkel with Turtles:

 • Dry Season:

-• The dry season, typically from November to April, offers the best visibility and sea conditions for snorkeling with sea turtles in Palawan.
+• The dry season, typically from November to April, offers the best visibility and sea conditions for snorkeling with turtles in Palawan.

 3. Guided Snorkeling Tours: